When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advances of Recent Geoscience Foundation Models

-Large vision models (LVMs) have been widely used in remote sensing and geoscience for various tasks, including remote sensing image analysis, satellite image classification, and climate and weather modeling.
-Most of the LVMs are based on the transformer architecture, which is effective in handling large-scale remote sensing data.
-For example, the authors in \cite{sun2022ringmo} introduced RingMo, a remote sensing (RS) foundation model framework using generative self-supervised learning, trained on a large-scale dataset of two million RS images to address the domain gap and generalization issues in RS image interpretation, showing state-of-the-art performance across multiple datasets and tasks, advocating for the adoption of generative self-supervised learning in RS research.
-The work \cite{wang2022advancing} introduced LVMs specifically tailored for remote sensing tasks, featuring a new rotated varied-size window attention mechanism in vision transformers, demonstrating superior performance in detection, classification, and segmentation tasks with improved computational efficiency and data transferability.
-Cha \et \cite{cha2023billion} discussed the impact of increasing the number of model parameters on the performance of foundation models in remote sensing tasks like rotated object detection and semantic segmentation, demonstrating that larger models improve performance and data efficiency, achieving state-of-the-art results on several benchmark datasets.
-The authors in \cite{yao2023ringmo} presented RingMo-Sense, a remote sensing foundation model for spatiotemporal prediction, utilizing spatial, temporal, and spatiotemporal triple-branch prediction networks with parameter-sharing and progressive joint training strategies, validated on an RS spatiotemporal dataset and demonstrating competitive performance across six downstream tasks. \cite{wang2024ringmo} introduced RingMo-lite, a lightweight CNN-Transformer hybrid network optimized for RS image interpretation on edge devices, effectively handling high- and low-frequency spectral components and reducing computational resources while maintaining high accuracy and state-of-the-art performance in various RS tasks, soon to be integrated into the MindSpore computing platform.
+LVMs have been widely adopted in remote sensing and geoscience for various tasks, including remote sensing image analysis, satellite image classification, and climate and weather modeling.
+Most LVMs are based on the transformer architecture, which has proven effective in handling large-scale remote sensing data.
+Several studies have introduced general-purpose LVMs for remote sensing applications.
+For example, Sun \et \cite{sun2022ringmo} introduced RingMo, a remote sensing foundation model framework using generative self-supervised learning, trained on two million remote sensing (RS) images to address domain gap and generalization issues.
+The work \cite{wang2022advancing} proposed LVMs with a rotated varied-size window attention mechanism, demonstrating superior performance in detection, classification, and segmentation tasks.
+The authors in \cite{cha2023billion} explored the impact of increasing model parameters on performance, showing improved results and data efficiency in tasks such as rotated object detection and semantic segmentation.
+Yao \et \cite{yao2023ringmo} presented RingMo-Sense, a foundation model for spatiotemporal prediction in remote sensing, while Wang \et \cite{wang2024ringmo} introduced RingMo-lite, a lightweight CNN-Transformer hybrid network optimized for edge devices.